 Field sobriety tests are used to enforce DUI laws in Idaho.
 The police perform these tests after a traffic stop upon suspicion that you may be drunk.
 It allows the officer to observe your physical ability, balance, and attention level.
-If you are arrested for driving under the influence, reach out to a DUI defense lawyer in Boise, Idaho.
+If you are arrested for driving under the influence, reach out to a DUI defense lawyer.

 There are several field sobriety tests used in Boise, ID.
 These techniques ensure the police have probable cause to arrest you on DUI charges.
 If you fail, the officer will request you take a chemical test to confirm your blood alcohol content (BAC).
 However, if not properly conducted, you can escape a charge.

 This article discusses the different field sobriety tests used in Idaho and how they work.

 The Major Field Tests Used in Boise, ID

 There are three standardized field sobriety tests endorsed by the National Highway Traffic and Safety Administration (NHTSA).
 These tests are commonly used to evaluate suspected impaired drivers.
 They include:

 HGN is the first sobriety test usually administered by the police on suspicion of intoxication.
 It involves checking your eyes.
 During the examination, the officer looks for involuntary jerking of your eyes from side to side.
 Alcohol has the effect of exaggerating the reflexive movement of the eyes.

 The police usually administer the HGN test in a bright place or with a flashlight.
 You will be asked to follow an object with either a pen, flashlight, or finger with your eyes.

 The HGN test instructions as provided by the NHTSA are as follows: